astropy/astropy/docs/timeseries/analysis.rst

 Folding
 =======

 ..
-EXAMPLE START: Using the TimeSeries Fold Method
+EXAMPLE START: Phase Folding a Time Series

 The |TimeSeries| class has a :meth:`~astropy.timeseries.TimeSeries.fold` method that can be used to